 Indicative of his vast training acumen, Ross has been involved in incident management training since 1990, participating on various training cadres developing, coordinating, and instructing a diverse selection of courses, to include Resources Unit Leader, Situation Unit Leader, Planning Section Chief, Operations Section Chief, ICS-300 and 400, Incident Commander, Safety Officer, Liaison Officer, Logistics Section Chief, and ICS-320 and S-420 (Command and General Staff).
 He additionally participated in training cadres for local training committees, the Northwest Interagency Regional Training Center, and the National Interagency Fire Center.

 Ross is a 1978 graduate of Oregon State University with a Bachelors Degree in Forest Management.
-His ICS qualifications include Incident Commander, Planning Section Chief, Situation Unit Leader, and Resources Unit Leader.
+His ICS qualifications include Incident Commander, Planning Section Chief, Situation Unit Leader, Resources Unit Leader, and Agency Representative.